 Deep Time Deposits: Tidal Impressions of the River Thames exhibition at Beaconsfield Gallery,.
 Beaconsfield, 22 Newport Street

 Vauxhall, London, SE11 6AY.
-Open Wednesday to Sunday 11am–5pm https://beaconsfield.ltd.uk/about/
+Open on Fridays 11am–4pm.
+Please wear a mask! https://beaconsfield.ltd.uk/about/

-Photo: Still from video by Rosaliina Elgland
+Photo: Still from a video by Rosaliina Elgland